 JWST ETC MSA Shutter Photometry Strategy

-NIRSpec MOS Confirmation Imaging is an imaging mode that allows photometry after the science observations are executed, through an MSA shutter within a user selected Slitlet Shape and a selected science filter (F070LP, F100LP, F170LP, F290LP, CLEAR).
-The selection of Slitlet Shape and filter follows the selection of the associated MOS science observation.
-This imaging strategy is designed to allow the target to be offset within the source shutter and performs full shutter photometry with optional background subtraction.
-Detector readout patterns are limited to either NRS or NRSRAPID.
+This imaging strategy in the ETC is designed to allow the target to be offset within the source shutter and performs full shutter photometry with optional background subtraction.
+Detector readout patterns are NRS, NRSRAPID, NRSIRS2, and NRSIRS2RAPID.
 An exposure time is specified through the number of Groups per integration, which allows for only a single-ramp observation.
-This is the ETC equivalent of the Confirmation Images option on the MOS template in the JWST Astronomer's Proposal Tool (APT).

-- Source offset from shutter center – The location of the source within the shutter can be specified by providing the X- and Y-offset from the shutter center.
+- Source offset from shutter center: The location of the source within the shutter can be specified by providing the X- and Y-offset from the shutter center.
 This moves the selected source off the shutter center.
 Throughput is dependent on the exact location in the shutter and will affect the signal.
-The number of "fractional shutters" that an X- or Y-offset corresponds to is reported below each input box.
-Note that "1.00 fractional shutters" equates to one shutter half-width or half-height; the source is now on the edge of the shutter.
-Equivalently, "2.00 fractional shutters" equates to a full shutter width or height; the source is now in the center of an adjacent shutter.
+The number of shutters that an X- or Y-offset corresponds to is reported below each input box.
+A value of 0.50 shutter widths or heights places the source on the edge of the shutter.
+Equivalently, a value of 1.00 equates to a full shutter width or height; the source is now in the center of an adjacent shutter.